PiwikPRO/PPMS-PublicDocs/data_collection/web/frameworks/Piwik_PRO_Library_for_Angular_8+.md

   * [Goal Conversions](#goal-conversions)
   * [Custom Dimensions](#custom-dimensions)

-## Setup
+## Installation

 ### NPM

-To setup this package on you project, just call the following command.
+To use this package in your project, run the following command.

 ```
 npm install @piwik-pro/ngx-piwik-pro
 ```

-### Simple Setup
+### Basic setup

-On your Angular Project, you shall include the `NgxPiwikProModule` on your highest level application module. ie `AddModule`.
-The easiest install mode call the `forRoot()` method and pass the Piwik Pro Container ID.
+In your Angular Project, include the `NgxPiwikProModule` in the highest level application module. ie `AddModule`.
+To set up the Piwik PRO Tag Manager container in the app, the easiest way is to call the `forRoot()` method.
+In the arguments, pass your app ID and your account URL as parameters (marked 'container-id' and 'container-url' in the example below).

 ```ts
 import { NgxPiwikProModule } from '@piwik-pro/ngx-piwik-pro';